protopopov1122/Yoyo/README.md

 make arch="x86" # For Linux x86
 make platform="win" # For Windows x64
 make platform"win" arch="x86" # For Windows x86
+# You can pass "native=yes" to Makefile to build binary optimized for current architecture

 sudo make install # Install and uninstall targets work only on Linux sudo make uninstall # It's bad to use direct install, but I've not builded packages for Yoyo yet and it's the only way to install yoyo